 65% of the city's population belongs to a Christian denomination, the most common of which is Roman Catholicism at 38%, followed by Anglicanism (6.5%), United Church (6.2%), Christian Orthodox (2%), Presbyterianism (1.5%), Baptist (1.2%) and Pentacostal (1.1%).
 The next-largest religion is Islam at 6.7%, followed by Hinduism (1.4%), Buddhism (1.3%) and Judaism (1.2%).
 About 23% of the population has no religious affiliation.

-Étienne Brûlé was the first European to travel the Ottawa River as he made his way to the Great Lakes in 1610.
-In 1613, Samuel de Champlain wrote of the waterfalls in the area and encounters with the Algonquins.
-Missionaries later came to the area.
+Étienne Brûlé was the first European to explore and travel the Ottawa River as he made his way to the Great Lakes in 1610.
+In 1613, Samuel de Champlain joined him and wrote of the waterfalls in the area as well as the various encounters with the Algonquins.

 In 1857, Queen Victoria chose Ottawa as the common capital for the Province of Canada.
 Through the 1850s, large sawmills were constructed, followed by rail lines.
 Public transportation grew quickly.
 In the 1990s, Ottawa had substantial growth in the high-tech industry, fueling further growth in the city's economy and population.